Contact Info

 Required Pathways for Completion

 Several different pathways are possible to complete the MER.
+The specific pathway that a student follows should be discussed with the Director of Graduate Studies.
+Since a student's circumstances or needs can change during the program, it is possible for a student, in consultation with the Director of Graduate Studies, to change pathways.
 In order to qualify to engage in MIT, students must complete preparatory engagement (two semesters of teaching seminar) and two MTEs (any combination of 5-, 10- or 15-unit MTEs are allowed).
 The possible pathways are listed below.
-When a student is participating as an AI, they will sign up for ASGS 8010; when they are engaging in MIT, they will sign up for ASGS 8020.
+When a student is participating as an AI, they will sign up for ASGS 8010 MTE - Assistant in Instruction Experience; when they are engaging in MIT, they will sign up for ASGS 8020 MTE - Mentored Independent Teaching Experience.

 Pathway #1